 Our initial public offering price is substantially higher than the book value per share of our common stock.
-If you purchase common stock in this offering, you will incur immediate dilution of \$3.91 in net tangible book value per share of common stock.
-This amount represents the difference between the assumed initial public offering price of \$7.00 per share, which is based on the mid-point of the range on the front cover of this prospectus, and the net tangible book value per share of common stock after the offering of \$3.09.
+If you purchase common stock in this offering, you will incur immediate dilution of \$3.25 in net tangible book value per share of common stock.
+This amount represents the difference between the initial public offering price of \$6.00 per share and the net tangible book value per share of common stock after the offering of \$2.75.
 In addition, the number of shares available for issuance under our stock plans may increase annually without further stockholder approval.
 Investors will incur additional dilution upon the exercise of stock options and warrants.
 See "Dilution."